 Kids Brazilian Jiu Jitsu

 Shane Woosley is a Marine Corps and U.S. Navy veteran who has been training Brazilian Jiu-Jitsu for the past 7 years.
-Coach Shane received his purple belt from Brazil-021 Professors Andre Terencio and Hannette Staack.
+Coach Shane received his brown belt from Brazil-021 Professors Andre Terencio and Hannette Staack.
 He has fought as a MMA fighter, competing in such events as UnCivil War MMA, where he was the No. 1 contender, and King of Jacksonville, where he won and successfully defended the 170 lbs title for 2 years.
 Shane serves as the head coach of Combat Club’s Kids Jiu-Jitsu program where he teaches the newest generation of Jiu-Jitsu athletes both submission skills and, more importantly, life skills.

 Calvin Shepard was born in Jacksonville, North Carolina in 1968 and spent most of his childhood in Columbus, Ohio.
 At the age of six Shepard’s family relocated to Columbus Ohio where he began his boxing career training under the late Mr. Ed Williams.
 Coach Williams introduced the sport of boxing to Shepard which formed a strong passion and understanding for the sport.
 In Ohio Shepard participated in a couple of boxing matches at the Ohio state fair never coming up on top.
 At age sixteen Shepard returned to Jacksonville NC and attended Southwest High School, where he participated in football and continued boxing with Coach J.C Davis who collaborated with the late Sheridal Morgan for Shepard to compete in Wilmington NC.
 During his time with Coach Davis, Shepard participated in the Azalea Festival Championship and the North Carolina Championship where he took the Championship for both.
 Shepard graduated with the Southwest class of 1988.